Just war theory: Saint Isidore of Seville

 Those wars are unjust which are undertaken without cause.
 For aside from vengeance or to fight off enemies no just war can be waged.

+Isidore offers a succinct definition of just war in his Etymologiae, describing it as a conflict “waged by formal declaration, either to recover seized property or to drive off an enemy”.
+He immediately contrasts this with unjust war, following ideas drawn from Cicero's De re publica.
+Although Isidore's brief, essentially Roman, formulation did not fully engage with Augustine's more sophisticated thinking, and did not fully incorporate subsequent Christian or post-Roman developments, it nevertheless became, like the writings of Saint Gregory of Tours, an important conduit through which the conception of just war entered the high medieval period, informing the Decretum of Gratian in particular.

+Carolingian period

+The just war ideas of Saint Augustine of Hippo and other Church Fathers were transmitted via Saint Isidore of Seville, Saint Gregory of Tours and other scholars into the Carolingian period, informing the Christianizing imperial project of Charlemagne and the consequent Carolingian Renaissance.
+Just/holy war ideas about legitimate authority, just cause, punishment of enemies/unbelievers and the establishment of peace therefore gained traction, though traditional Christian concerns, particularly among clerics, about the sinfulness of killing in war, or being killed in a state of sin, were reflected in sermons, liturgies and penitential texts.
+This led to increasing deployment of military chaplains to enable soldiers to confess their sins, and thereby reconcile themselves with God, before battle.
+Proto-jus in bello rules to protect non-combatants such as clergy, nuns, widows, orphans and the poor, including their property, also began to appear in ecclesiastical texts, as well as some capitularies (laws or ordinances) issued by Charlemagne and other rulers, anticipating the later Peace of God, and Truce of God movements.

 Peace and Truce of God

-The medieval Peace of God (Latin: pax dei) was a 10th century mass movement in Western Europe instigated by the clergy that granted immunity from violence for non-combatants.
+The medieval Peace of God (Latin: pax dei) was a 10th-century mass movement in Western Europe instigated by the clergy that granted immunity from violence for non-combatants.

 Starting in the 11th Century, the Truce of God (Latin: treuga dei) involved Church rules that successfully limited when and where fighting could occur: Catholic forces (e.g. of warring barons) could not fight each other on Sundays, Thursdays, holidays, the entirety of Lent and Advent and other times, severely disrupting the conduct of wars.
 The 1179 Third Council of the Lateran adopted a version of it for the whole church.